Jemoka/Jemoka/README.md

 * 📢 [TalkBank Batchalign](https://github.com/TalkBank/batchalign): Have you ever wanted your audio transcribed, utterances segmented, and morphology analyzed?
 Well now you can.
 Done at the Psycolinguistics Lab at CMU.
 [Read the paper!](https://pubs.asha.org/doi/full/10.1044/2023_JSLHR-22-00642)
   * We are releasing a [Python Package](https://github.com/talkbank/batchalign2) soon to make many speech tasks dead simple.
 Check it out!
 * 🎤 [#!/Shabang | Simon](https://github.com/Shabang-Systems/simon): AI search—your data + postgres instance + 10 lines of code.
 * 🧠 [Longitudinal NACC Data](https://github.com/Jemoka/nacc_exploration/): What happens when you have a lot of very little features, and you are asked to accurately predict alzhimer's?
 Transformers go brrrrr.
 Done at UC Davis Engineering.
+Soon to appear in AAAI W3PHIAI; swing by and say hi!
 * 📕 [StanfordNLP Stanza](https://github.com/stanfordnlp/stanza): NLP for many human languages; I'm helping out with the model training and speed/performance optimizations!
 * 🙊 [chat-whisper](https://github.com/talkbank/chat-whisper): End-to-end clinical disfluency analysis, but with OpenAI Whisper.
 Done with CMU PsyLing and the Pittsburg Supercomputer.
 * ✍️ [Blag](https://github.com/jemoka/blag): My website and Blag; the data from which is also driving a [textual info extraction](https://github.com/jemoka/blagger) project.
 [Check it out!](https://www.jemoka.com/tags/index/)